My Experience at a Universal Standard Trunk Show

 I recommend wearing a skin-colored t-shirt bra and seamless underwear so they disappear underneath light colors and fitted garments.
 If you usually wear a certain underpinning under dresses or other garments, bring it with you.

 If you are looking for a specific garment for a specific situation, bring the shoes you would likely wear.
 If work clothes, bring your favorite shoes for work dresses or pants; if a wedding bring your dressy shoes.
 If you know you often like to style garments with belts or other accessories, bring them as well.
 Universal Standard did not offer belts, shoes, or other styling items at their trunk show.
+Do not be afraid to bring a tote of footwear, accessories, and even different undergarments to get the best experience for your needs.

 And be sure to bring an open mind.
 Allow the staff to bring you something you would not usually consider.
 Don't see it as upselling, see it as a chance to try something new with no strings attached.
 Use this opportunity to branch out with color, silhouettes, and even size.